aneilbaboo/deepdialog-node-client/docs/flowscript.md

 { set: {"user.home.address": "420 Paper St."}}

 // destructuring functionality can be useful
-//   find vars are sequences of word chars between {}, split on "," function myHandler() { return {a:1, b:2, c:3, d:4}; }
+//   find vars are sequences of word chars between {}
+//      split on "," and trim spaces function myHandler() { return {a:1, b:2, c:3, d:4}; }
 ...
 { set: {"{ a, c}": myHandler}} // sets the keys a and c